Akashphalke0075/shell-script-p/README.md

 ex.  cut -d : -f4-9 /etc/passwd

 * vim

+* how to add user?
+sudo useradd name

+* how to check propertise of user? syntax= id username

+* /etc/sudoers (here you can give permission to users)

+* how to make a group?
+syntax= sudo groupadd groupname

+* how to add user to group??
+sudo usermod -a username -G groupname

+* top
+* ps -ef
+* kill
+* ip a  (privat ip)
+* curl ifconfig.co (public ip)

+* how to download anything from internet?
+Syntax=  wget url
+ex. tomcat

+* how to untar the tar file?
+syntax tar -xf filename

+* pipe (|)
+ex. cat /etc/passwd | head -n 4

+* how to shutdown system ?
+sudo init 0

+* how to restart/reboot the machine?
+sudo init 6

+*how to start service?
+sudo systemctl start/stop/restart serviceName

+* how to check status of the service we started? sudo systemctl status serviceName

 * Ami backup term)

-* useradd
- *groupadd

- * how to add user to group
- sudo usermod -a username -G groupname

-* /etc/sudoer

 ----------